v81760632-png/html-repo2/README.md

 # html-repo2
-This is my very another repo to understand git and github
+This is my repo where I added my html and css files.